endlessm/eos-image-builder/README.md

 The check_update stage calls the `cache` customization hooks.
 The intention is to determine facts about the current build and compare them to cached facts from the previous build.
-Facts are stored in the build specific cache directory, determined from the function `eob_cachedir`.
+Facts are stored in the build specific cache directory, determined from the function `eib_cachedir`.
-Cache files should be named using the eob_cachefile function.
+Cache files should be named using the eib_cachefile function.

 The check_update stage determines if an update is needed by seeing if the modification times for any files in the cache directory have been